JoshFagan/sphero_toolbox/matlab_installation.md

       * The location is "C:\ProgramData\MATLAB"
       * So you should have "C:\ProgramData\MATLAB\sphero_toolbox"
       </details>
+5. **For PCs only** (Mac and Linux users can skip to step 6)

+   Follow [these instructions](https://www.architectryan.com/2018/03/17/add-to-the-path-on-windows-10/) to add the `Windows_Alias` folder in the `sphero_toolbox` to your system path.
+This folder (`Windows_Alias`) already exists in this toolbox (`sphero_toolbox`), all you need to do is add it to your system path.
+One helpful note when you are following those instructions, after you select "New" you can also select "Browse" to bring up a dialog box to find the `Windows_Alias` folder, instead of having the type the path out by hand.
 6. In Matlab open and run the file "configure_installation.m"
       <details>
       <summary>Troubleshooting Mac</summary>